uday1331/uday1331.github.io/_work/FUT/fut.md

 2. Same League
 3. Same Nationality

-If one attribute is similar there is a orange link, if there are two similar attributes then there is a green link.
-The more green and orange links are there, the higher chemistry the fifa ultimate team has.
+If one attribute is similar there is a orange link.
+If there are two similar attributes then there is a green link.
+The more green and orange links there are, the higher chemistry the team has.

 ## Problem